Preparing for Year-End in an Economic Downturn: What You Should Know, What You Should Do

 To receive a complimentary copy of the Much Shelist Legal Check-Up™, please e-mail email@example.com or contact your Much Shelist attorney.

-Mitchell S. Roth, a Principal in the firm's Business & Finance group and Chair of the Management Committee, advises a wide range of clients, including entrepreneurs, closely held businesses and public companies involved in manufacturing, distribution, investment banking, private equity, financial services, real estate development, technology and other industries.
+Mitchell S. Roth, Managing Partner and principal in the firm's Business & Finance group, advises a wide range of clients, including entrepreneurs, closely held businesses and public companies involved in manufacturing, distribution, investment banking, private equity, financial services, real estate development, technology and other industries.
 He can be reached at 312.521.2477 or firstname.lastname@example.org.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under professional rules, this content may be regarded as attorney advertising.